Manually coded English: Fingerspelling

-Fingerspelling uses 26 different signs to represent the 26 letters of the English alphabet.
-Every word is spelled as in written English, and as with written English, certain linguistic and paralinguistic elements such as intonation are not represented.

-It is a very simple form of MCE for English speakers to learn, and is often the first 'point of contact' for a hearing person before learning a sign language.
-Fingerspelling is also used by Deaf people as a part of sign languages, for some proper nouns, or when quoting words or short phrases from English.
+Fingerspelling uses different signs for each letters of the alphabet.
+As with written versions of spoken language, certain linguistic and paralinguistic elements such as intonation are not represented.
+Although fingerspelling is not a form of MCE, but rather a feature borrowed from deaf sign languages, it is often the first 'point of contact' for a hearing person before learning the lexicon of a sign language.
+Fingerspelling is primarily used by Deaf people as a part of natural deaf sign languages, for some proper nouns, loanwords, for emphasis or distinction of relevant words, or when a signer is unsure of the signed equivalent of a spoken language word.

-Exclusive fingerspelling is rarely used for extended communication, as it is a very slow method of representing English.
-It still has currency in some deafblind settings (see tactile signing).
-Exclusive fingerspelling has a place in the history of deaf education; in the US it is known as the Rochester Method (see below).
-Elderly deaf people in the UK and Australia may also use a lot of fingerspelling as a result of their education.
+Exclusive fingerspelling is rarely used for communication.
+It still has some possible currency in some deafblind settings (see tactile signing).
+Exclusive fingerspelling has a place in the history of deaf education; in the US it is known as the Rochester method (see below).
+Elderly deaf people in the UK and Australia may also use a lot of fingerspelling relative to their younger counterparts as a result of their education.